 - 2 litres (of sparkling or fortified wine, or other drinks under and up to 22% alcohol

-Read the official rules on post-Brexit restricted items and customs duties here (in English and French).
+Read the official rules on post-Brexit restricted items and customs duties here (scroll down for the English version).

 Leave a reply